-Vivek lives with his father and his mother.
+Vivek makes his home with his father and his mother.
+Carrying water, making beds and cleaning are his household duties.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
-Vivek works at home carrying water, making beds and helping in the kitchen.
 There are 3 children in the family.

-Ping pong, soccer and singing are Vivek's favorite activities.
-In high school his performance is average and he also regularly attends church activities, Bible class and Vacation Bible School.
+Soccer, singing and art are Vivek's favorite activities.
+In vocational training his performance is average and he also regularly attends church activities, Bible class and Vacation Bible School.

 Please remember Vivek in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Vivek lives on the plains of Ullalu, home to approximately 16,000 residents.
 Typical houses are constructed of dirt floors, cement walls and thatched roofs.
 The primary ethnic groups are Tamili, Marathi, Telugu and Muslim.
 The most commonly spoken languages are Tamil, Marathi, Telugu and Urudu.

 The regional diet consists of bananas, chicken, fish, beef, goat, rice, potatoes and ragi (grain).
 Common health problems in this area include malnutrition and tuberculosis.
 Half of the adults in Ullalu are unemployed but some work as day laborers and earn the equivalent of $80 per month.

 Your sponsorship allows the staff of Ullalu Child Development Center to provide Vivek with Bible teaching, medical checkups, health education, field trips, tuition, academic support and educational supplies.
 The center staff will also provide family counseling, meetings, home visits and parenting education for the parents or guardians of Vivek.

 India, the world's largest democracy, has a tropical climate in the south and a more temperate climate in the north.
 The cool season is from November to March; the dry, hot season is from March to June; and the weather is hot and rainy the rest of the year.